mienaikoe/ziyu/Chapters/2-1-Chapter8.md

 "Hey, you're ok now.
 We made it to shore."

-Kip kept his arms and legs wrapped around the child while the smolders turned to flames and then to fire and hae shivers settled.
-The whole group was huddled closely around the fire now, some napping to regain their strength they had just encountered while Casra remained close to Kip and the child.
+Kipnu kept his arms and legs wrapped around the child while the smolders turned to flames and then to fire and hae shivers settled.
+The whole group was huddled closely around the fire now, some napping to regain their strength they had just encountered while Casra remained close to Kipnu and the child.

 "Colder than I thought it would be," she tried to make small talk.

-Kip paused, wondering if he should mention the obstruction.
+Kipnu paused, wondering if he should mention the obstruction.

 Thi changed the subject, "I didn't get your name earlier."

-Kip responded, relieved, "I'm Kip.
+Kipnu responded, relieved, "I'm Kipnu.
 A doctor from Heiko."

 "Two doctors in Ulu.
 What are the odds?"